-Chris grew up with a French mother and British father – both of whom were university professors.
+Chris Barton grew up with a French mother and British father – both of whom were university professors.
 However, academics were a struggle for Chris.
 Chris would come to learn he had undiagnosed dyslexia.
 Over the years, Chris learned to embrace what he now calls his superpower.
 Chris believes that dyslexia has allowed him to overcome barriers to achieve his many accomplishments.

 When Shazam was founded in 2000, it was far ahead of its time.
 It was three years before iTunes, seven years before the iPhone, and eight years before the App Store.
 The nascent Shazam struggled in the early days, teetering near bankruptcy for six years waiting for key digital advancements to arrive, allowing Shazam to unleash its full potential on the world.

-Chris has also played a key role in tech history as a founding member of Google’s Android Partnerships team where he created Android’s mobile operator partnership framework.
+Chris barton has also played a key role in tech history as a founding member of Google’s Android Partnerships team where he created Android’s mobile operator partnership framework.
 He also spent four years at Dropbox where he led carrier partnerships and was one of the first 100 people at the company.

-Holding 12 patents, including one found within the Google search algorithm that billions of people use, Chris has made significant contributions to the tech industry.
+Holding 12 patents, including one found within the Google search algorithm that billions of people use, Chris Barton has made significant contributions to the tech industry.
 He also invests in a wide range of start-ups, including artificial intelligence for heart health and inflammatory disease therapeutics.

 Today, Chris spends much of his time building his third startup company, Guard, a system that detects drowning in swimming pools using artificial intelligence.